tuomaseerola/tuomaseerola.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 I am music scholar working on the fields of empirical musicology, music psychology and music and science.
-My topics of interest are music and emotions, perception of various elements of music such as timbre, rhythm, metre and dissonance to name a few.
+My topics of interest are music and emotions, perception of the key elements of music such as melody, timbre, rhythm, metre and dissonance.

-### More Information
+## More Information

+My academic homepage is at [Durham University](https://www.durham.ac.uk/staff/tuomas-eerola/)

-You can find my publications
+You can find my publications at these services

 * [Google scholar](https://scholar.google.com/citations?user=K-odYUYAAAAJ&hl=en)
 * [Researchgate](https://www.researchgate.net/profile/Tuomas_Eerola)
 * [ORCID](https://orcid.org/0000-0002-2896-929X)

-and my academic homepage is at [Durham University](https://www.durham.ac.uk/staff/tuomas-eerola/)

-## List of open data and code
+I have also compiled a list of my Open Data

 * [https://github.com/tuomaseerola/opendata](https://github.com/tuomaseerola/opendata)